ACM-SIGBED/emsoft/names/k/Kopetz, Hermann.md

 * PCs: 2002 | 2003 | 2010

-## EMSOFT 2001: 1st ACM SIGBED International Workshop on Embedded Software
+## EMSOFT 2001: 1st International Workshop on Embedded Software

 ### The Temporal Specification of Interfaces in Distributed Real-Time Systems
 Kopetz, Hermann